Lgt2x/lgt2x.github.io/content/posts/descent3-oss-one-year.md

 +++
 date = '2025-04-16T23:33:13+01:00'
-draft = true
+draft = false
-title = 'One year of Descent 3 Open source'
+title = 'One Year of Descent 3 Open Source'
 +++

-One year ago, the engine source code of the 1999 6-axis shooter Descent 3 was released as Open Source software under the GPLv3 license.
+One year ago, the engine source code of the 1999 6-axis shooter Descent 3 was released as Open Source software, under the GPLv3 license.
 This post recounts the community developments that followed this release, where the game stands today, and where it is headed.

 ## Early times

-When the news broke and spread across the web, a large attention was drawn to the project, who found a home on the Descent Developpers Discord.
-Kevin Bentley, original developper of Descent 3 and the one to release the game, spent time to solidify the community around a common fork and recruited a small team of volunteers to help merge Pull Requests (PR) coming in.
+When the news broke and spread across the web, a large attention was drawn to the project, who found headquarters on the Descent Developpers Discord.
+Kevin Bentley, an original developper of Descent 3, and the one to release the game, spent time to solidify the community around a common fork and recruited a small team of volunteers to help merge Pull Requests (PR) coming in.

 Quickly, people got the game building on Windows, then Mac and Linux.
 A CI pipeline was set up to keep the game in a clean building state across PRs.
 The first days were pure chaos.
-In a week, about a hundred PRs got merged, mostly build, CI, documentation and code style fixes.
-It was relentless for maintainers of the project (which I was part of), and
+In a week, about a hundred PRs were submitted, mostly build, CI, documentation and code style fixes.
+It was relentless for maintainers of the project (which I was part of)

+## Towards a first release

+## Piccu Engine

+While a large part of the community was busy slowly discovering the newly released code, veteran Descent hacker InsanityBringer went on to build their own fork which would

+While most of the community

 ## Ports, ports ports